ertkonuk/NeMo-Aligner/docs/user-guide/rs.rst

 Rejection Sampling Training
 ############

-After you have fine-tuned a GPT model using Supervised Fine-Tuning (SFT), and trained a reward model as explained in the preceding section, you can start align the policy using rejection sampling.
+After you have fine-tuned a GPT model using Supervised Fine-Tuning (SFT), and trained a reward model as explained in the preceding section, you can start aligning the policy using rejection sampling.

 During rejection sampling training, we conceptually have 2 models interacting with each other: